nicolaspearson/salespal/frontend/README.md

 # Angular SALESPAL #

-This is a AngularJS SalesPal Demo app.
+This is a demo AngularJS stock item app that provides CRUD operations to store vehicle information.

 ### How do I get set up? ###